philipce/nifty/README.md

 Once you've installed the above dependencies, using Nifty in your project simply requires that you create/modify your project manifest file to point to this repository as a dependency, and then `import Nifty` in whatever files you want to use it.

 Nifty is intended to be simple and easy to use.
-For this reason, we've decided to structure things similar to how MATLAB works.
+For this reason, we've decided to structure things similarly to MATLAB.
 In fact, many (most) of the  function names in Nifty are the same as MATLAB.
 The hope is that MATLAB users will feel right at home and that users of similar packages (e.g. NumPy) will have an easy transition as well, making adoption as smooth as possible for as many people as possible.

 Check out the [demo](https://github.com/nifty-swift/Nifty-demo) to see an example of what your project manifest (the file called Package.swift) should look like and how easy it is to use Nifty!